Actinism: In aquaculture

 Actinic lights are also common in the reef aquarium industry.
 They are used to promote coral and invertebrate growth.
 They are also used to accentuate the fluorescence of fluorescent fish.

 Actinic lighting is also used to limit algae growth in the aquarium.
 Since algae (like many other plants), flourish in shallower warm water, algae cannot effectively photosynthesize from blue and violet light, thus actinic light minimizes its photosynthetic benefit.

 Actinic lighting is also a great alternative to black lights as it provides a "night environment" for the fish, while still allowing enough light for coral and other marine life to grow.
 Aesthetically, they make fluorescent coral "pop" to the eye, but in some cases also to promote the growth of deeper-water coral adapted to photosynthesis in regions of the ocean dominated by blue light.

 In artificial lighting

 "Actinic" lights are a high-color-temperature blue light.
 They are also used in electric fly killers to attract flies.
+The center wavelength for most actinic light products is 420 nanometers, with longer wavelengths regarded as "royal blue" (450nm) to sky blue (470nm) and cyan (490nm) and shorter wavelengths regarded as "violet" (400nm) and blacklight (365nm).
+Actinic light centered at 420nm may appear to the naked eye as a color between deep blue and violet.